Chart Color Schemes

 Munno Para West features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 77.6% of all households, including 33.6% couples with children, 20.8% couples without children, and 22.3% single parent families.
-Non-family households comprise the remaining 22.4%, with lone person households at 18.9% and group households comprising 3.5%.
+Non-family households make up the remaining 22.4%, with lone person households at 18.9% and group households comprising 3.5%.
 The median household size is 2.8 people, larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households